benchmarkstudios/barebones/README.md

 * Customised functions.php adding theme support for high customisation
 * Minimised HTTP requests for high Web Performance
 * Localised strings for multiple language support
+* Grunt.js integration - automatic image optimisation, Sass compiling and watching, and css minification

+## Installation

+### Dependancies

+* Node.js
+* Grunt.js

+Clone/download the barebones repositories into your WordPress /wp-content/themes/ directory, then open /barebones/ in the command line and run `npm install` to install all of Grunt's dependancies.

+Then run `grunt` to watch your Sass files.

 ## WordPress Support